johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-10-managed-identity-azure-sql-entity-framework.md

 This is now possible with Azure SQL thanks to [this PR](https://github.com/dotnet/SqlClient/pull/730) to the [Microsoft.Data.SqlClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient/) nuget package.
 (Incidentally, [Microsoft.Data.SqlClient is the successor to System.Data.SqlClient.](https://devblogs.microsoft.com/dotnet/introducing-the-new-microsoftdatasqlclient/))

-Support for connection string managed identities shipped with v2.1: https://github.com/dotnet/SqlClient/blob/master/release-notes/2.1/2.1.0.md#Azure-Active-Directory-Managed-Identity-authentication
+Support for connection string managed identities [shipped with v2.1](https://github.com/dotnet/SqlClient/blob/master/release-notes/2.1/2.1.0.md#Azure-Active-Directory-Managed-Identity-authentication).
 Connection strings can look slightly different depending on the type of managed identity you're using:

 ```
 // For System Assigned Managed Identity